colyseus/docs/docs/arena/getting-started/create-application.md

-# Your First Application
+# Creating a Application Deployment

-## Requirements
+### Requirements

 * [Sign-up](https://https://console.colyseus.io/register) for a Arena Cloud Account
-* Have a Colyseus server implemented using the latest npm template [Create A Colyseus Server](../colyseus/#creating-a-barebones-colyseus-server)
+* Have a Colyseus server implemented using the latest npm template [Create A Colyseus Server](../../colyseus/#creating-a-barebones-colyseus-server)

-## Creating an Arena Application

-### Create a new deployment
+## Create a App

 Your game or application can have many app deployments which are used to separate your environments (Dev, Staging, Prod) and/or regions (US East, EU West, AP South).
 Each app deployment has its own dedicated resources pool and works independently for all other deployments managed by your account.